 Top 5 tips for claiming motorbike accident compensation

-- You can call Accident Advice Helpline any time of the day or night, 24 hours a day, 7 days a week.
-Your call will be taken by a friendly advisor who can use the unique 30-second test to work out whether your motorbike accident compensation claim is likely to be successful.
-This advice is absolutely free and you are under no obligation to pursue the claim unless you want to, the choice is yours.
+- You can call Accident Advice Helpline and discuss your situation with one of our friendly advisers.
+They will use our unique 30-second test to work out whether or not your motorbike accident compensation claim is likely to be successful.
+This advice is absolutely free and you are under no obligation to pursue the claim unless you want to.
+The choice is yours.

-- The advisor will put you in touch with one of our solicitors who will guide you through the process of making your motorbike accident compensation claim.
+- Your adviser will put you in touch with one of our solicitors who will guide you through the process of making your motorbike accident compensation claim.
 Some people worry about being faced with expensive legal fees if their claim is not successful.
-Accident Advice Helpline’s solicitors work on a no win no fee* basis so you do not have to pay any solicitors’ fees if you lose.
+Accident Advice Helpline’s solicitors work on a no-win, no-fee* basis and we never ask for any cash up-front.

 - Do not worry that you will have to attend lots of meetings with lawyers.
-Most claims can be handled over the telephone and very few cases actually get to court.
+Most claims can be handled over the telephone and very few cases actually go to court.
 You may need to attend one appointment locally with a doctor for a medical assessment.
-You may find it useful to have a record of any treatment and hospital visits that you have made so that you can tell the advisor during the assessment.
+You may find it useful to have a record of any treatment and hospital visits that you have made, so that you can tell your adviser during the assessment.

-Of course Accident Advice Helpline cannot guarantee the exact amount of motorbike accident compensation that you will get for your injuries but with over 10 years’ experience and with the backing of consumer champion Esther Rantzen, you can be sure that your case is being handled properly.
-Call now on 0800 689 0500.
+Of course Accident Advice Helpline cannot guarantee the exact amount of motorbike accident compensation that you will get for your injuries, but with over 16 years’ experience and with the backing of consumer champion Dame Esther Rantzen, you can be sure that your case is being handled properly.

 Call us now on 0800 689 0500 (landline) or 0333 500 0993 from your mobile phone.